PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/logout.md

 1. Clear the MSAL cache.
 2. Clear the session on the identity server.

-The `PublicClientApplication` object exposes 2 APIs that perform these actions.
+The `PublicClientApplication` object exposes two APIs that perform these actions.

 ```javascript
 msalInstance.logoutRedirect();